fherbine/Cinderella_escape/README.md

 ![cind](https://user-images.githubusercontent.com/32856358/39409720-55ae8144-4bec-11e8-92c5-dce6ecc016f7.png)

-Cinderella Escape is an educational video game using Allegro 4.
+Cinderella Escape is an educational video game using **Allegro 4**.

 ## HOW TO COMPILE:

-  This program has been code on Code::Block: you' ll need to install Allegro 4 before, after you' ll open project, check in `projetc > Build options > linker settings` if the liballeg44.dll.a is linked libraries.
+  This program has been code on **Code::Blocks**. you' ll need to install Allegro 4 before, after you' ll open project, check in `project > Build options > linker settings` if the **liballeg44.dll.a** is in linked libraries.
 Then you' ll be able to compile project.

 ## GAME SYNOPSIS: